Cortrah/crucible-client/README.md

 - [X] stop actions when player is out
 - [X] announce a winner at the end
 - [X] have players bleed out when out of cards
+- [X] move to veux
+- [ ] maintain a list of commands
+- [ ] playback a list of commands
+- [ ] retrofit to be a single player game with ai or manual input
 - [ ] fix id/s and structures so we can target any player
-- [ ] move to veux
-- [ ] retrofit to be a single player game with ai or manual input
-- [ ] set up vue-test and start testing single player client
+- [ ] set up vue-test-utils and start testing single player client
 - [ ] apollo-vue
 - [ ] apollo-tools
 - [ ] lobby